Jump to Bench Planes or Block Planes

 1942 Spring / Summer - 1942 Fall / Winter

 The type 12 plane has the same lever cap design and iron trademark as the type 11.
 The difference between these two types is that the iron no longer has a chrome finish and the lever cap and chip breaker have a nickel finish.
 The cheeks will continue to have the “Chased” feature like the type 11.
 The knob and tote are rosewood with brass waist nuts.
-The tote sticker will be the same as the type 11.
+The tote decal will be the same as the type 11.
 The same nine models are found on the type 12 as were on the type 11.

 Type 15